Traditions and Activities

 Started by Upper School students over 40 years ago, Doane’s Dungeon gives a literary twist to the traditional Halloween haunted house.
 Scary, spooky, and Shakespearean, the event turns the basement and corridors of our historic school into a haunted dungeon for an entire weekend.
 Drama students, as well as those interested in set design and lighting, work together to create scenes from classics such as Frankenstein, The Crucible, The Phantom of the Opera, “The Tell-Tale Heart", and many other literary works.
 Open to the public, Doane’s Dungeon is one of the year’s biggest community events.

 The Christmas season at Doane includes Upper School and Lower School concerts.
 Yet, the season’s centerpiece is the annual performance of the Christmas Mystery.
-Originated in 1848 by St. Mary’s Hall boarding students who were unable to travel home for the holidays, the Christmas Mystery is a music-filled presentation on the Nativity.
+Originated as a tableaux in 1847 by St. Mary’s Hall boarding students who were unable to travel home for the holidays, the Christmas Mystery is now a music-filled presentation on the Nativity.
 Performed word for word as it was written so long ago (the current script dates from 1930), the Christmas Mystery is one of our most beloved traditions.
-Each year Upper School students vie for a part in the performance, with the parts of Mary and Joseph reserved for the senior boy and girl who have been at the school the longest, and the part of the Baby Jesus often filled by the baby of a Doane family or faculty member.
-The play is performed in the morning for students in grades Primary-8, and the evening performance for students in grades 9-12 is followed by a dinner that includes the reading of student holiday season reflections.
+Each year Upper School students vie for a part in the performance, with the parts of Mary and Joseph usually reserved for the senior boy and girl who have been at the school the longest, and the part of the Baby Jesus often filled by the baby of a Doane family or faculty member.
+The play is performed in the morning for students in grades Primary-8, and the evening performance for students in grades 9-12 along with alumni is usually followed by a dinner that includes the reading of student holiday season reflections.
 The evening closes with a choir led singing of “Silent Night.”

 Founder's Day Weekend